Skip to main content

 Requires durable bags

-Flimsy bags can tear easily and let air and moisture seep in, so if you don’t own any already, you’ll need to invest in vacuum-safe bags with a sturdy, air-tight seal.
-While considering your options, we recommend this Ziploc Spacebag, which you can find at Bed Bath & Beyond.
+Flimsy bags can tear easily and let air and moisture seep in, so if you don’t own any already, you’ll need to invest in vacuum-safe bags with a sturdy, airtight seal.
+While considering your options, we recommend this pack of vacuum seal bags, which you can find at Amazon.

-Vacuum-sealing your clothing can save you a lot of storage space and take some of the stress away from big projects.
-As long as you invest in a high-quality, sealable bag, you can store all of your clothing in just a fraction of the space.
+Vacuum sealing your clothing can save you a lot of storage space and take some of the stress away from big projects.
+As long as you invest in high-quality, sealable bags, you can store all of your clothing in just a fraction of the space.
 Just be sure to have an iron or steamer on hand, and you’ll be left with fresh-pressed, mold and mildew-free clothes ensuring you can take on the new season in confidence.

 Editors' Recommendations